An End-to-End Stochastic Network Calculus with Effective Bandwidth and Effective Capacity: Stochastic Network Calculus with Effective Bandwidth and Effective Capacity

 \end{enumerate} \end{theorem} \textbf{\textit{Proof:}} We now prove the probabilistic bound on backlog $B$.
 For any $t \ge 0$, we have

 The proof of the probabilistic bound on delay $W$ follows the similar steps.
 For any $t \ge 0$, we have

-The inequalities in the respective proofs for probabilistic backlog and delay bounds follow the similar reasons.
+The inequalities in the respective parts of the proof for probabilistic backlog and delay bounds follow the similar reasons.
 The first inequality is from the property of stochastic network service process (equation (\ref{reffsenv})).
-The second inequality is due to the property of supremum operation, i.e., $ \sup_{0\le s \le t} \{X(s) + Y(s)\}$ $ \le $ $\sup_{0\le s \le t} \{X(s)\}$ $+$ $\sup_{0\le s \le t} \{Y(s)\}$ \cite{yuming:2006}.
+The second inequality is due to the application of Boole's inequality.
 The third and fourth inequalities are from Chernoff's bound\footnote{For random variable $X$ and $x, \theta \ge 0$, $P\{X > x\} \le E[e^{\theta X}]e^{-\theta x}$.} and H\"older's inequality\footnote{For random variables $X,Y$ and $a, b > 0$ with $1/a + 1/b = 1$, $E[XY] \le E[X^a]^\frac{1}{a}E[Y^b]^\frac{1}{b}$.}, respectively.
-Application of Boole's inequality leads to the fifth inequality.
-The sixth inequality is due to the application of Schwarz's Inequality\footnote{For random variables $X,Y$, $E[XY] \le E[X^2]^\frac{1}{2}E[Y^2]^\frac{1}{2}$.}.
-The final step is obtained by setting $\theta = 2 H \Theta$ and from the definition of effective bandwidth and effective capacity.
-Minimizing the expression over $\theta$ proves our claim on probabilistic backlog and delay bound.$\blacksquare$\\ Since the use of H\"older's inequality can be avoided for the independent random variables\footnote{For any two independent random variables $X,Y$, $E[XY] = E[X]E[Y]$}, the performance bounds from Theorem \ref{theorem:pbr} can be further improved if the arrival traffic process $A$ and the stochastic service process $S_h$ at each hop $h$ for $h = 1, 2, \ldots, H$ are statistically independent of one another and has been analyzed using statistical network calculus with moment generating functions in \cite{fidler:2006}.
+The final step is obtained by setting $\theta = (H+1)\Theta$ and from the definition of effective bandwidth and effective capacity.
+Minimizing the expression over $\theta$ proves our claim on probabilistic backlog and delay bound.$\blacksquare$\\ Since the use of H\"older's inequality can be avoided for the independent random variables\footnote{For any two independent random variables $X,Y$, $E[XY] = E[X]E[Y]$}, the performance bounds from Theorem \ref{theorem:pbr} can be further improved if the arrival traffic process $A$ and the stochastic service process $S_h$ at each hop $h$ for $h = 1, 2, \ldots, H$ are statistically independent of one another, and is given by the following corollary. \begin{corollary} If the arrival traffic $A$ with effective bandwidth $\alpha$ and the stochastic service process $S_h$ with effective capacity $\beta_h$ for $h=1, \ldots, H$ are independent of one another.
+Then we have the following probabilistic bounds for the network shown in Fig. \ref{fig:tandemnet}. \begin{enumerate} \item Backlog bound : The probabilistic bound on the backlog in a network is given, for all $t \ge 0$, by

+\item Delay bound : The probabilistic bound on the delay in a network is given, for all $t \ge 0$, by